zorac/php-resque/README.md

 to manage all the logging.
 See their documentation to see all the available handlers.

-Log infos are augmented with more informations, and associated with a workers, a queue, and a job ID if any.
+Log entries are augmented with more informations, and associated with a worker, a queue, and a job ID if any.

 ### Job creation delegation